-This description includes plot and linguistic elements from Num 25:1–18 while discarding the many interpretive difficulties that occupied us throughout this article.
-Verse 28 explains that by eating the sacrifices the attachment to Baal-peor was expressed.
-This is in contrast to Num 25 where attachment to Baal-peor appears after eating the sacrifices and thus the connection between them is unclear.
-The duplication and the contradiction between the god of the daughters of Moab and Baal-peor in Num 25 disappears in Ps 106 since the daughters of Moab and the god of Moab are not mentioned here.
-And, in place of the חרון אף ("wrath") mentioned in the daughters of Moab story and the חמה ("fury") and קנאה ("jealousy") mentioned in the Phinehas story, Ps 106 uses the verb כעס hiphil ("provoked anger").
-The other duplications and contradictions with reference to the punishment, or to removing wrath, are here solved since the demand to impale and the demand for punishment are omitted and only the act of Phinehas remains.
-Another interpretive difficulty that disappears in the psalm is that in the story in Numbers the plague ends although it was never have said to have broken out, and so in Ps 106 it clearly says “and a plague broke out among them” (v.
-29).
-Phinehas is portrayed as intervening, in line with the tendency of the psalm and as opposed to the story in Numbers, and as it says, ותחשב לו לצדקה (“It was reckoned to his merit”) (v.
-31) in narrative correspondence with the Phinehas story in Numbers but in linguistic correspondence with non-Priestly phrasing in Gen 15:6, ויחשבה לו צדקה ("He reckoned it to his merit").
-In contrast, the language of God’s words about Phinehas in Num 25:11, השיב את חמתי ("has turned away My wrath")” found its way into a new plot context in Ps 106:23, one connected with Moses, who was able להשיב חמתו מהשחית ("to avert His destructive wrath”).
+This description of events includes plot and linguistic elements from Numbers 25:1–18 while eliminating the many interpretive difficulties that have occupied us throughout this discussion.
+Verse 28 explains that the attachment to Baal-peor was expressed by eating the sacrifices, in contrast to Numbers 25, where the attachment to Baal-peor appears after eating the sacrifices, making the connection between them unclear.
+The duplication and the contradiction between the god of the daughters of Moab and Baal-peor in Numbers 25 is absent from Psalm 106 because the daughters of Moab and the god of Moab are not mentioned there at all.
+In place of the “haron af” (חרון אף), "wrath", mentioned in the daughters of Moab story and the “hama” (חמה),"fury" and “kina” (קנאה),”jealousy” mentioned in the Phinehas story, Psalm 106 uses the verb “kaf-ayin-samekh” כעס)) in the hiphil form ("provoked anger").
+The other duplications and contradictions with reference to punishment, or to appeasing divine wrath, are also absent here because the demand to impale and the demand for punishment are omitted and only the act of Phinehas remains.
+In Numbers the end of the plague is mentioned although its initial outbreak is omitted, whereas Psalm 106 clearly states “and a plague broke out among them” (29), thereby solving another interpretive difficulty.
+Phinehas is portrayed as intervening, in line with the tendency of the psalm and in contrast to the story in Numbers.
+The result (“it was reckoned to his merit” ותחשב לו לצדקה in verse 31) corresponds to the narrative of the Phinehas story in Numbers but to the language of the non-Priestly Genesis 15:6 ("he reckoned it to his merit" (ויחשבה לו צדקה.
+In contrast, the language of God’s comment about Phinehas in Numbers 25:11, "has turned back My wrath", (השיב את חמתי), found its way into a new plot context in Psalm 106:23, in relation to Moses, who was able "to avert His destructive wrath” (להשיב חמתו מהשחית).

-What characterizes the Ps 106 adaptation of the canonical story in Num 25 is the combination of linguistic and plot motifs from among the different elements in the chapter, assembled anew in the psalm with no reliance on their belonging to one source or another: a motif from the plot of one story is told in the language of another story, and the expression used in one story serves as description of a plot motif taken from another story.
-This combination is also an interpretive act that resolves the difficulties which characterized the original story due to the different sources used in its composition.
-In contrast, when examining the relationship between the Priestly story in Num 25:6 and onward and the two stories found in verses 1–5, a totally different state of affairs is revealed: On the one hand, in the Priestly story there is no use of plot or linguistic elements from other stories, and on the other hand, the Priestly story does not resolve the internal difficulties in the other stories but rather the opposite – it adds more difficulties to them and makes the entire story even more incomprehensible.
-The interpretive assumption that the Priestly story is to be read as a continuation of the two stories that precede it does not contribute anything to understanding the Priestly story itself.
+Psalm 106’s adaptation of the canonical story in Numbers 25 is characterized by a compilation of linguistic and plot motifs from among the different elements in the chapter, assembled anew in the psalm with no relation to their original source; plot motifs from one story are described in language and expressions taken from another story.
+This compilation is itself an interpretation, resolving the difficulties created in the original story by the variety of sources used in its composition.
+However, a comparison between the Priestly story beginning in Numbers 25:6 and the two stories appearing in verses 1–5 reveals a very different picture.
+The Priestly story does not make use of plot or linguistic elements from the other stories, and rather than resolving their internal difficulties, it complicates them further, rendering the entire narrative even more incomprehensible.
+The interpretive assumption that the Priestly story is to be read as a continuation of the two stories preceding it does not contribute to our understanding of the story itself.

-The Entirety of the Phinehas Story and its Attribution to the Priestly Source
+The Phinehas Story as a Whole and its Attribution to the Priestly Source